Visit Quad Cities' Modern Woodmen Park

-The River Bandits’ High-A Central league mates aren’t far away, beginning with a fellow Iowan franchise in the Cedar Rapids Kernels.
+The River Bandits’ Midwest League mates aren’t far away, beginning with a fellow Iowan franchise in the Cedar Rapids Kernels.
 The Peoria Chiefs are a short drive away in central Illinois with the Beloit Sky Carp and Wisconsin Timber Rattlers only a few hours northeast.
 Catching a Triple-A game isn’t too much of a challenge, either, with the Iowa Cubs only two and a half hours west in the state capital of Des Moines.

 The Road to Kansas City

 Royals prospects arrive in Quad Cities from Single-A Columbia before heading back south for a tour through Double-A with Northwest Arkansas.
 Their final stop on the Minor League ladder is the closest to Kansas City, back in the Midwest at Triple-A Omaha.